Quantum harmonic free energies for biomolecules and nanomaterials: Results

 \section{Results}

-As a first application, we take diamond nanocrystals (Figure~\ref{fig:NP1}a) as prototypical nanomaterial, and compute the free energies as a function of size.
-We employ the high- and low-level correlated sampling approach described above, with Kohn-Sham density functional theory (DFT) with the PBE functional~\cite{perdew1996generalized} as the high-level method and the semi-empirical extended tight-binding (XTB) method~\cite{grimme2017} as the low-level method.
+As a first application, we take diamond nanocrystals (Figure~\ref{fig:NP1}a) as prototypical nanomaterials, and compute the free energies as a function of size.
+We employ the high- and low-level correlated sampling approach described above, with Kohn-Sham density functional theory (DFT) with the PBE functional~\cite{perdew1996generalized} as the high-level method and the semi-empirical extended tight-binding (xTB) method~\cite{grimme2017} as the low-level method.
 For the smallest system ($\mathrm{C_{54}H_{54}}$) , we can compute the Hessian explicitly to provide an exact reference.
 Figure~\ref{fig:NP1}b shows $\Delta$ quantities for the zero-point energy, the thermal enthalpy, and the entropy respectively, as a function of quadrature order $m$.
-The error bar indicates the statistical error for 50 samples.
+The error bar indicates the statistical error for 50 samples (see SI for details of error analysis).
 A stochastic quadrature level of $m = 8$ does not provide sufficient accuracy, so we choose $m = 16$ for further calculations.
+Additional calculations on three transition-metal complexes using $m=16$ are presented in the SI, although the choice of $m$ in general is system and accuracy specific.

-Figure~\ref{fig:NP1}c shows the value and stochastic error per atom (estimated as one standard deviation) for the ZPE, thermal enthalpy, and entropy respectively.
-We note the error decreases with the size of the system, which is evidence of ``self-averaging'' due to the large system size.
+Figure~\ref{fig:NP1}c shows the value and stochastic error per atom (estimated as one standard error) for the ZPE, thermal enthalpy, and entropy respectively.
+We note the error decreases with the size of the system, faster than the decay of the quantities themselves, which is evidence of ``self-averaging'' due to the large system size.
+A more detailed discussion of the ``self-averaging'' behavior is provided in the SI.
 Thus if one is interested in per-atom quantities, as is often the case for thermodynamics, for example to locate phase transitions, our stochastic approach becomes increasingly more efficient in a large system.
 The difference between our largest simulation and the extrapolated thermodynamic limits for the per-atom ZPE, enthalpy, and entropy is only 0.2 kcal/mol, 0.004 kcal/mol, and 0.006 kcal/mol respectively; statistical errors with 50 samples are about 0.001 kcal/mol or less.
-In fact, with a \emph{single} sample, one can estimate the per-atom quantities with a statistical error of less than 0.01 kcal/mol at a 120-fold speedup relative to the exact Hessian calculation.
+In fact, in the largest diamond system, with a \emph{single} sample, one can estimate the per-atom quantities with a statistical error of less than 0.01 kcal/mol (this error was estimated from 50 samples; see SI for details) at a 120-fold speedup relative to the exact Hessian calculation.